 By shifting patients thinking away from the pain and change their focus to more positive aspects of their life, they can change the way their body responds to the anticipated pain and stress.

-There’s promising research that patient education may relieve pain symptoms or improve physical functioning.
-An effective way of resolving chronic pain is by educating patients on “self-care” strategies.
-Self-management of persistent pain is beneficial in the long term by lowering the risk of depression, reducing pain levels, and enhancing physical activity in chronic pain patients.
+There’s promising research that member education may relieve pain symptoms or improve physical functioning.
+An effective way of resolving chronic pain in the workplace is by educating members on “self-care” strategies.
+Self-management of persistent pain is beneficial in the long term by lowering the risk of depression, reducing pain levels, and enhancing physical activity in chronic back and joint pain patients.

 By empowering people to advocate for better pain control and prevention measures, pain education reduces unnecessary hospital admissions, dependence on strong pain drugs, as well as time and money spent on pain care.